Combinatorics in (2,1)-categories: Cardinalities of functor groupoids

 \section{Cardinalities of functor groupoids}

-Let $\cal H$ be a finite groupoid and $\cal G$ a locally-finite groupoid.
+Let $\cal H$ be a finite groupoid and $\cal G$ a locally finite groupoid.
 Then the functor groupoid $\mathcal{G^H}$ is locally finite and

 This formula is not very useful for computing cardinalities, as it requires counting homomorphisms between arbitrary finite groups, which is a hard problem in general.
 However, if $\cal G$ is the groupoid of finite sets and bijections, then Corollary \ref{cor_g_set_card} gives a nice formula for the cardinality.
-In the particular case where $\cal H \simeq BG$ for some finite group $G$, this groupoid is equivalent to the core of the category of finite $G$-Sets, which comes with a forgetful functor $U: \mathrm{core}(G\mbox{-FinSet}) \to \mbox{FinSet}$, making it a stuff type (cf. \cite{morton}).
+In the particular case where $\cal H \simeq BG$ for some finite group $G$, this groupoid is equivalent to the core of the category of finite $G$-Sets, which comes with a forgetful functor $U: \core(G-\finset) \to \finset$, making it a stuff type.
 We can then provide a nice formula for the generating function of $U$.
-Then the cardinality of the functor groupoid $\mbox{FinSet}^{BG}_{\cong}$ is given by evaluating this generating function at 1.
+Then the cardinality of the functor groupoid $\finset^{BG}_{\cong}$ is given by evaluating this generating function at 1.

 \theorem Let $G$ be a finite group.
-Then the generating function of the stuff type $U: \mathrm{core}(G\mbox{-}\finset) \to \finset$ is
+Then the generating function of the stuff type $U: \core(G\mbox{-}\finset) \to \finset$ is

-Where the sum is taken over subgroups $H \leq G$ up to conjugacy, and $\theta: G \to \sym(G/H)$ is the homomorphism defining the usual action of $G$ on left cosets. \endtheorem \pf First, for each $H \leq G$ we want to find the generating function $\Phi_H$ of finite $G$-sets where all orbits are isomorphic to $G/H$.
-Clearly, the cardinality of such $G$-sets must be a multiple of $[H:G]$, so the coefficents of $\Phi_H$ are supported only on $x^{[H:G]n}$.
+where the sum is taken over subgroups $H \leq G$ up to conjugacy, $\sym(G/H)$ is the group of permutations of the set $G/H$, and $\theta: G \to \sym(G/H)$ is the homomorphism defining the usual action of $G$ on left cosets. \endtheorem \pf First, for each $H \leq G$ we want to find the generating function $\Phi_H$ of finite $G$-sets where all orbits are isomorphic to $G/H$.
+Clearly, the cardinality of such $G$-sets must be a multiple of $[H:G]$, so the coefficients of $\Phi_H$ are supported only on $x^{[H:G]n}$.
 In order to compute these coefficients, we need to find the order of $\aut(G/H \times [n])$.
 Each such automorphism is described by the data of a permutation $\pi$ of the $n$ orbits, as well as an $n$-tuple $(\phi_i)$ of automorphisms of $G/H$.
 Since the automorphism group of $G/H$ is $C_{\sym(G/H)}(\im\,\theta)$, we have

 Therefore, the formula for the generating function $\Phi_H$ is

 Now, in order to put a $G$-action on an arbitrary finite set, we can partition it into multiple disjoint (possibly empty) subsets - one for each conjugacy class $[H]$ of subgroups of $G$ - and give each one the structure of a $G$-set where all orbits are isomorphic to $G/H$.
 This operation corresponds to taking the product of generating functions, so we have: